Will Bosco Ntaganda's surrender bring peace to DR Congo?

 "The fact that he showed up in Kigali raises a lot of questions.
 He could have also showed up in Uganda [another neighbour of DR Congo], but he decided to do that in Kigali," Thierry Vircoulon, of the think-tank International Crisis Group, told the BBC.

-"Was it because it was the only way out or because he also wanted to embarrass his former sponsor?"'Shot at'
+"Was it because it was the only way out or because he also wanted to embarrass his former sponsor?"

 Born in Rwanda and raised in DR Congo, Gen Ntaganda and President Paul Kagame's government in Kigali were once staunch allies, bound together by ethnic ties - both come from the minority Tutsi ethnic group which feels threatened since the genocide that saw hard-line Hutu militias kill some 800,000 people in Rwanda in 1994.